BenjaminHaverla/bachelor-thesis/README.md

 ![Storyboard with butterfly](Photos/S_4.png)

-the example that in my vision there was one butterfly but at the end, we used more butterflies
+The example is that in my vision there was one butterfly but at the end, we used more butterflies

 ![Original version of young girl with butterflies inside](Photos/S_5.png)

-Or for example, the hand was using also the fire
+Or next example.
+The hand was using also the fire...

 ![Storyboard with hand scenes](Photos/S_6.png)

-But at the end you can see the visual is a little bit different.
+But at the end, you can see the visual is a little bit different.

 ![Hands waiting for flying paper](Photos/S_7.png)